GSA/digitalgov.gov/content/services/service_usagov.md

 # originally published at the following URL
 source_url: "https://www.usa.gov/"

-contact: TKTK
+# contact: TKTK

-# Weight control how these promos appear on the site
+# Weight — controls how services appear across the site
-# 2 == will be part of the rotation on the homepage
+# 2 == will appear as related service (ADs) on blog posts and event pages
-# 1 == will show on the all services page
+# 1 == will appear on the tools and services page, and all related topic pages
-# 0 == hidden promo
+# 0 == hides this service from all pages, but URL is still public
 weight: 2

 # see all authors at https://digital.gov/authors